You make binders full-time! Why are you also making masks?

 Orders placed between Sunday and Wednesday will generally be ready on Friday of the same week; orders placed between Thursday and Saturday will generally be ready on the Friday of the following week.

-As a Vermont business, we are following OSHA and CDC guidelines to keep our risk of transmission down and protect ourselves, our employees, and all of our customers.
-We ask that customers picking up orders do not come directly to our studio.
-Instead, we’ll email you when your order is ready with directions on how to pick it up -- either from the pickup bin inside the Cotton Mill common area, or, at designated times, you can park under the rainbow flag and we will Rapunzel a basket of masks down to you from our second-story window.
-(Filming this is encouraged!)
+As a Vermont business, we are following OSHA and CDC guidelines to keep our risk of transmission down and protect ourselves, our neighbors, and all of our customers.
+We ask that customers picking up orders follow the emailed instructions to our studio's outdoor dropbox, and not come inside the building.

 How do I use my mask?